nahuelsgk/ichnaea-pfc-nahuel/amqp/INSTALL.md

     mvn eclipse:eclipse

 * add the project to the workspace
     Import... -> Existing projects into Workspace

+### Create a RabbitMQ user

+The Java library does not need a rabbitmq user, but the php does.
+TO create a test user with all the permissions do the following

+    rabbitmqctl add_user test test
+    rabbitmqctl add_vhost /
+    rabbitmqctl set_permissions -p / test ".*" ".*" ".*"

 ### Compile and Run